Springfield, MO

 Life is not perfect during the COVID-19 pandemic.
 It’ll be a big challenge for everybody to have normal-feeling interactions over video calls, but public health is more important and, hopefully, we can get back to hugging and in-person group conversations soon!

-Published on The Standard: March 6, 2021
+Published by The Standard: March 6, 2021